shailen/truss/README.md

 - with AppEngine and DataStore
 - with Rails and MongoDB
-- with Flash and MySQL
+- with Flask and MySQL